 If you have a radically uneven floor, you will need to build a sub-floor.
 That allows you to level it out, have drainage under the floor and stand off of the concrete.
 Of course you lose a lot of head room and building a level floor is a big job.

 First is a full sheet of dimpled plastic called Delta FL that is rolled out over the floor and covered with plywood or OSB at least 7/16" thick, although many people use standard 5/8" T&G subfloor plywood over it.
 The "dimples" hold the flooring up off of the concrete as a disconnect from the hard concrete and a lot of seporation from the cold of the concrete.
 Perhaps most importantly this sheet provides for unobstructed drainage right under the floor.
+Understand that these large membranes are usually sealed to themselves, preventing moisture from the concrete from rising up into the floor covering above.
+However that same sealing will prevent them from draining a plumbing flood or a storm flood through the window.
+In these cases the water will flow over the assembly until it gets to an unsealed edge or to an open drain.

 The second option is similar in concept but is sold in 2'x2' pieces that have the dimpled plastic already glued to a piece of OSB that has T&G edges all around and it all fits together like a floor tile.
 You can use little pieces of of mating plastic as shims for minor dips in the floor.
 Serveral companies make variations of this, often considered a DIY alternative to the Delta FL sheet, under names like DriCore, SubFlor and DriFlor.